ESS Student Advisory Council

 - Selected from the application pool to represent all academic areas (majors) of the University and a diversity of student experiences from first year to graduate level.

-- All currently enrolled Western students can apply each year in the Fall to join ESS Student Advisory Council
+- All currently enrolled Western students can apply to join ESS Student Advisory Council for each Academic Year.

 2022-2023 ESS Student Advisory Council Members: